DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Both operations change the mechanics of the knee so the torn ligament is no longer needed, but they cut different bones and use different implants, which feeds into the cost.
-The bigger drivers, though, are who does it and where.
-A board-certified orthopaedic specialist in a referral hospital charges more than a general practice vet who does the occasional cruciate.
-Your dog's size matters, since larger dogs need bigger implants and longer anaesthetics.
-Aftercare, follow-up x-rays and physiotherapy all add to the headline surgical fee, and corporate-owned referral centres tend to sit around 18.3% above independents.
+Both operations change the mechanics of the knee so the torn ligament is no longer needed, but they cut different bones and use different implants, and that feeds into the cost.
+The bigger drivers, though, are who does the surgery and who owns the practice.
+A board-certified orthopaedic specialist working in a referral hospital charges more than a general practice vet who does the occasional cruciate repair, and that difference alone can run into hundreds of pounds.
+Your dog's size matters too, since larger dogs need bigger implants and longer anaesthetics, and both push the bill up.
+Aftercare, follow-up x-rays and physiotherapy all add to the headline surgical fee, sometimes as separate line items you only see once the quote is broken down.
+Ownership plays a real part as well: the CMA found that corporate-owned practices charge 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023, so the same operation booked today costs a good deal more than it did a decade ago regardless of who is holding the scalpel.

 How to pay less

-- Ask your vet which technique they recommend and why, then get a second quote from another practice or referral centre.
+- Ask your vet which technique they recommend and why, then get a second quote from another practice or referral centre before booking.

-- Check exactly what the quote includes: implants, hospital stay, follow-up x-rays and rechecks are sometimes extra.
+- Check exactly what the quote includes.
+Implants, hospital stay, follow-up x-rays and rechecks are sometimes extra, so a low headline price can end up costing more once these are added.

-- If cost is a barrier, ask whether a lateral suture technique is suitable, as it is often cheaper for smaller dogs.
+- If cost is a barrier, ask whether a lateral suture technique is suitable, as it is often cheaper for smaller, less active dogs.

-- Confirm your insurance limit before booking, because cruciate work can approach £5,000 and eat a whole year's cover.
+- Confirm your insurance limit before booking, because cruciate work can approach £5,000 and eat a whole year's cover in one claim.

 Common questions